Way to go, Harbor Springs!

 Prohibiting sexually oriented businesses in the Central Business District; unbelievably they are permitted there by special land use in our current zoning code.
 We don’t want these but they have to be allowed somewhere, so the PC wisely moved them to the Industrial district up on Hoyt Street by the boat storage buildings.

-What do the updates to help our neighborhoods?
+What do the updates do to help our neighborhoods?

 Here are a few important the aspects related to neighborhoods that I see in the draft zoning code: